Click here for links to live streaming.

 St. Andrew’s parking lot is just west of the church on the left side of Washington Street between Denton Road and Cottage Street (traveling west on Washington).
 Parking is also available on Washington Street.
 Please observe the posted parking restrictions.
 The public lot located on the corner of Weston Road and Washington Street is also available on Sunday mornings.

 Our church comprises three floors and includes the Wellesley Montessori School.
-The basement level includes the parish hall, the toddler room, church school classrooms for grades K-2 and various other meeting spaces.
-The first floor is at street level with Washington Street and includes the main sanctuary, transept chapel, children’s chapel, offices and the Harvey Room (a gathering space).
-The second floor is reached by the steps near the Harvey Room and includes church school classrooms for grades 3 to 7.
+The basement level includes the parish hall, the toddler room and nursery, and various other meeting spaces.
+The first floor is at street level with Washington Street and includes the main sanctuary, transept chapel, children’s chapel for PreK–K, offices, and the Harvey Room (a gathering space).
+The second floor is reached by the steps near the Harvey Room and includes church school classrooms for grades 2 to 7.

-• Ages 0–2: Childcare is provided at no charge.
-Some parents keep their babies with them in the service.
+• Ages 0–3: Childcare is provided and staffed by professional babysitters.
+Although some parents prefer to keep their babies with them in church where they are, of course, welcome.
 Location: Childcare is on the basement level.

 There is a big range of dress at St. Andrew’s — from suits and dresses to khakis and slacks!
 Generally, most people attend wearing “business” or “business casual” attire.
 We care about who you are on the inside, not what you are wearing.
 Feel free to wear whatever you feel most comfortable in for church.

 We offer coffee hour almost every Sunday after the 10am service.
-The coffee hour takes place in our parish hall downstairs except in the summer when we gather in the front garden.
+The coffee hour takes place in our parish hall downstairs.
+We also hold a coffee hour after the 8am service on the first Sunday of the month.
 Please don’t be shy — join us!
 Look for volunteers wearing a name tag who are there to welcome newcomers.

 Please fill out the “Welcome” card located in the narthex or speak to a volunteer greeter after the 10am service.
 The greeters would be happy to speak to you about any questions you may have and can take down your contact information.
+Or alternatively click here) to fill out the seeker information form.
 St. Andrew’s publishes a newsletter, The CALL, emailed to you unless you need it mailed through the USPS, and a weekly email, the e-Pistle, with clergy commentary, information about the week’s activities, and other timely content.

 If we haven’t answered all your questions here, please call the church office at 781/235-7310.
 Office hours are 8:30am to 5:30pm Monday through Thursday and 9am to 1pm on Friday.
 Summer office hours are 8:30am to 3:30pm Monday through Thursday and 9am to 1pm on Friday.
 August hours are 9am to 12pm.
 Or email us with your questions: kate@standrewswellesley.org.